Mario Babić

 Mario Babić (born 3 July 1992) is a Croatian footballer who currently plays for second tier Kustošija.

 Club career

 On 24 February 2021, he joined Sambenedettese in Italian Serie C. On 14 July 2021, his contract with Sambenedettese was terminated by mutual consent.

+Cinema

+In 2018, he was tricked in the belgian film Mon Ket.
+In this movie, filmed with a hidden camera, he is invited to a birthday party for the son of the protagonist.